alxHawley/python-behave/README.md

 - **When:** The action or event that occurs.
 - **Then:** The expected outcome or result.

+For details on how this translate into Python, please review the official documentation: https://behave.readthedocs.io/en/stable/gherkin.html#feature-testing-layout

 ## Setup and Dependencies:

 Before you can start running tests, ensure you have the following dependencies installed:

-- Python
+- Python: You can download Python from the official website: https://www.python.org/downloads/
+  - For Python versions 3.4 and later, utilize "pip" to manage package installations and dependencies.
+If you're working with older Python versions, you can install pip using these instructions: https://pip.pypa.io/en/stable/installation/

   - Behave
   - Requests
   - Selenium

-You can install these dependencies using the following command:
+With pip, You can install these dependencies using the "pip install" command, ie;

 ```bash
 pip install behave requests selenium